-I’ve lost count of how many times I went to whip up a recipe and discovered I forgot a small (yet crucial) ingredient.
-And, more times than not, the missing ingredient is a spice.
+So, how many times have you started to whip up a recipe and discovered you forgot a small (yet crucial) ingredient?
+And, more times than not, how many times is that missing ingredient is a spice?

 How much taco seasoning is in a packet?

-Many recipes will call for “one packet” of taco seasoning, but that can be problematic if you’re in the habit of making your own custom spice blends.
+Many recipes will call for “one packet” of taco seasoning, but that can be problematic if you’re in the habit of making your own custom spice blends (like this recipe).